Dasharo/docs/docs/unified-test-documentation/dasharo-security/208-opal-disk-password-support.md

 1. Save and restart
 1. Type in the password to unlock
 1. Type in the password to remove it
+1. Enter Setup Menu Tianocore
+1. Reset
+1. Confirm the password prompt do not appear

 **Expected result**